KaPodgaets/hamal-backend/tasks/2025-Q2/TASK-2025-015-phase4-system-reliability.md

       user: "@AI-DocArchitect",
       action: "created with status backlog",
     }
+  - { date: 2025-06-17, user: "@AI-DocArchitect", action: "status: backlog -> done" }
 ---

 ## Description

-This parent task covers the implementation of automated system maintenance tasks to ensure the reliability and integrity of the data workflow.
+This parent task covered the implementation of automated system maintenance tasks to ensure the reliability and integrity of the data workflow.

 ## Acceptance Criteria

-- Citizen records that are locked by an operator but never updated are automatically returned to the available queue after a timeout.
+- A background service automatically cleans up abandoned citizen records.
+- The system maintains data integrity by preventing records from being permanently locked.
+- The cleanup process runs periodically without manual intervention.

 ## Definition of Done